We have to admit parenting in the digital world is pretty new and not an easy task.

 7. Use strong, unique passwords on all your accounts and devices, especially mobile phones and install security software on all devices.
 Make sure you use a combination of uppercase and lowercase letters, symbols and numbers for passwords and don’t use “123456” or the word “password,” as your password

-The key to keeping children safe online is to have an open-minded conversation with them and be interested in their digital life.
+The key to keeping children safe online is to have an open-minded conversation with them and be interested in their digital lives.
 Questions such as: “What are your friends doing online” or “Has anything online ever made you feel weird, sad scared or uncomfortable?” can be good conversation starters that create a safe environment for your children to give you honest feedback.

 You must reassure them that you won’t punish them for their answers and continue the conversation regularly.